 Fastener Drive Types

 Screwdrivers are available in a wide variety of fastener drive types, lengths, and styles.
 But which type of drive do you use for each type of application?
 Both drivers and bits can be purchased individually and in sets.
 For the best deal, it is better to purchase a set as a good way to build a screwdriver fastener collection.
 The reason you need a collection of different screwdrivers is the same reason you need to understand all of the wide varieties of fasteners that they work with.
-Not only is there a decent variety of types of fasteners, most are available in several sizes.
+Not only is there a decent variety of types of fasteners, but most are also available in several sizes.
 Using the right fastener drive types for its proper application will ensure that you don’t damage the fasteners or take longer than you need on your job.
-Multiibit screwdrivers make that even easier when dealing with more than one type of fastener on the job site.
+Multi-bit screwdrivers make that even easier when dealing with more than one type of fastener on the job site.

 Most quality fasteners feature either a galvanized, nickel-chrome, stainless steel, or coated finish—and each is designed for a specific purpose.
 The various drive tips are made for a variety of reasons.
 Some are patented because they offer a unique solution to keeping a driver bit in place—others are simply better for the application they are intended for.
 Getting a good grip into the fastener is probably the chief reason for new fastener drive types.